yonasBSD/foot/README.md

 capabilities.
 Applications using this feature do not need to use the classic, file-based, terminfo definition.
-For example, if all applications used this feature, you would no longer have to install foot’s terminfo on remote hosts you SSH into.
+For example, if all applications used this feature, you would no longer have to install foot's terminfo on remote hosts you SSH into.

-XTerm’s implementation (as of XTerm-370) only supports querying key (as in keyboard keys) capabilities, and three custom capabilities:
+XTerm's implementation (as of XTerm-370) only supports querying key (as in keyboard keys) capabilities, and three custom capabilities:

 * `TN` - terminal name